Classical theism: Christianity

 Irenaeus (c.
 125–c.
 202) introduced classical theism into Christian theology along with Clement of Alexandria.

 Classical theism was introduced into Christianity as early as the 2nd century with Irenaeus and Clement of Alexandria.
 Augustine of Hippo's 4th-century autobiographical work, Confessions, contained influences of Platonism and is considered classically theist.
 Classical theism has been deeply integrated into the Christian understanding of God, particularly through the work of theologians like Augustine and Thomas Aquinas.

 Augustine, influenced by Neoplatonism, emphasized God's immutability, simplicity, and eternality, viewing these attributes as essential to understanding God's nature as the ultimate source of all being and goodness.
 Aquinas further developed these ideas, systematically incorporating them into Christian doctrine through his Summa Theologica.
 Aquinas's synthesis of Aristotelian philosophy with Christian theology became a cornerstone of Christian thought, particularly in Catholicism, and has continued to influence Christian theology to the present day.

 In Protestant traditions, while classical theism remains influential, there has been some divergence, particularly in the emphasis on God's personal relationship with humanity and the role of divine revelation through Scripture.
-However, the core attributes of God, as defined in classical theism, still underpin much of Protestant theology, particularly in more traditional denominations.
+However, the core attributes of God, as defined in classical theism, still underpin much of Protestant theology, particularly in more traditional denominations such as Lutheranism, Anglicanism, and historically Presbyterianism.